jwalteros/dOmega/README.md

-This code implements an efficient algorithm for the maximum clique problem that runs in time polynomial in the graph's size, but exponential in the clique-core difference d+1-omega (where d denotes the graph's degeneracy and omega the size of the largest clique).
+This code implements an efficient algorithm for the maximum clique problem that runs in time polynomial in the graph's size, but exponential in the clique-core gap g:=(d+1)-omega (where d denotes the graph's degeneracy and omega the size of the largest clique).

-When this difference is a constant, the running time is ${O}(dm)={O}(m^{1.5})$.
+When this gap $g$ can be treated as a constant, as is often the case for real-life graphs, the proposed algorithm runs in time $O(dm)=O(m^{1.5})$.
-Since 70% of common test instances have d-omega <= 3, our implementation performs rather well and is typically faster than other libaries approaches.
 Key subroutines in our approach include existing kernelization and fixed-parameter tractable algorithms for vertex cover.

 Please cite the following paper if used:
 Jose L. Walteros and Austin L. Buchanan.
-Why is maximum clique easy in practice?
+Why is maximum clique often easy in practice?

 The code implements the following modules:

 * **Degeneracy:** Given a simple undirected graph G, the code outputs the graph's degeneracy an a valid degeneracy ordering.
 * **Maximum clique:** Given a simple undirected graph G, the code finds the size of the largest clique.

-The code includes two implementations of the algorithm (LS and BS) depending on the way the algorithm performs the search (see Jose L. Walteros and Austin L. Buchanan.
-Why is maximum clique easy in practice? for further details).
+The code includes two implementations of the algorithm (LS and BS(.
+The main difference between both implementations is the way in which the algorithm performs the search (see Jose L. Walteros and Austin L. Buchanan.
+Why is maximum clique often easy in practice? for further details).

 Usage
 ---------